WHAT IS A COLLABORATIVE DIVORCE

 In the collaborative divorce, the financial savings to the divorcing couple are almost always extremely significant, even with the involvement of a financial professional.
 The result is a faster, cheaper and more productive route for dissolution of marriage action.

 Our law firm encourages you to earnestly evaluate this process.
-If the collaborative process is right for you, the attorneys of Morgan & Barbary will make every effort to assist you in obtaining your desired result.
+If the collaborative process is right for you, M&B Family Law & Mediation Services will make every effort to assist you in obtaining your desired result.